-Year 1 Year 2 ts To have explored come local habitats and looked at the living creatures found there To identify and name a variety of plants and animals in their habitats including micro-habitats habitats To identify and name a variety of common animals including fish, amphibians, r eptiles birds and mammals their To sort things in to living or not living To explore and compare the differences between things that are living, dead and things that have never been alive. s and To know some animals that can be found in familiar habitats To know how different animals and plants depend on each other things To know that a habitat is a home for a variety of plants and animals To identify that most living things live in habitats to which they are suited Living To know that some animals eat plants and some animals eat other animals To describe how different habitats provide for the basic needs of different kinds of animals and plants Biology - To identify and name a variety of common animals that are carnivores, herbivores and omnivores To describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify different sources of food Bio To know that some familiar animals change throughout their lives To notice that animals, including humans have offspring which grow into adults To investigate the life cycles of a variety of familiar animals and insects
+Year 1 Year 2 ts To have explored come local habitats and looked at the living creatures found there To identify and name a variety of plants and animals in their habitats including micro-habitats labita To identify and name a variety of common animals including fish, amphibians, reptiles birds and mammals their h To sort things in to living or not living To explore and compare the differences between things that are living, dead and things that have never been alive. js and To know some animals that can be found in familiar habitats To know how different animals and plants depend on each other j thing To know that a habitat is a home for a variety of plants and animals To identify that most living things live in habitats to which they are suited Livinç To know that some animals eat plants and some animals eat other animals To describe how different habitats provide for the basic needs of different kinds of animals and plants logy - To identify and name a variety of common animals that are carnivores, herbivores and omnivores To describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify different sources of food Bio To know that some familiar animals change throughout their lives To notice that animals, including humans have offspring which grow into adults To investigate the life cycles of a variety of familiar animals and insects

-Year 3 Year 4 Year 5 Year 6 To understand that plants and animals are alive and that th ey feed, grow and reproduce To reason whether something is or is not alive using the full range of characteristics (Mrs Gren) To recognise that living things can be grouped in a To group animals using the categories: vertebrate: amphibian, reptile, mammal, fish and bird, invertebrate: To describe how living things are classified into broad groups according to common observable characteristics including microorganisms, plants and animals tats variety of ways Slugs, worms insects spiders To give reasons for classifying plants and animals based or specific characteristics r habitats To use classification keys to assign living things to To explore and use classification keys to help group, To understand that broad classifications can be subdivided and their groups identify and name a variety of living things in their local and wider environment.
-To apply classification keys to animals from their local environment and those which are unfamiliar 'n To recognize how animals in an environment can be hurt can sometimes pose dangers to living things ng thing by damage to that environment To look at the positive and negative impact of humans on environments Living To recognise how animals and plants are adapted to the environments in which they live and how they depend upon one another ogy - To explore how local habitats can change throughout the year.
+Year 3 Year 4 Year 5 Year 6 To understand that plants and animals are alive and that th ey feed, grow and reproduce To reason whether something is or is not alive using the full range of characteristics (Mrs Gren) To recognise that living things can be grouped in a variety of ways To group animals using the categories: vertebrate: amphibian, reptile, mammal, fish and bird, invertebrate: Slugs, worms insects spiders To describe how living things are classified into broad groups according to common observable characteristics including microorganisms, plants and animals ing things and their habitats To give reasons for classifying plants and animals based on specific characteristics To use classification keys to assign living things to To explore and use classification keys to help group, To understand that broad classifications can be subdivided groups and wider environment.
+To apply classification keys to animals from their local environment and those which are unfamiliar To recognize how animals in an environment can be hurt by damage to that environment To recognise that environments can change and that this can sometimes pose dangers to living things To look at the positive and negative impact of humans on environments Livi To recognise how animals and plants are adapted to the er vironments in which they live and how they depend upon one another ogy - To explore how local habitats can change throughout the year.
 To study and raise questions about their local environment throughout the year.
-Biology To describe reproduction in some animals To describe the differences in the life cycles of mammals, amphibians, insects and birds To explain differences in life cycles from animals and plants in different areas or contexts To construct simple food chains for familiar habitats To construct and variety of food chains, identifying producers, predators and prey.
-To use terms such as primary, secondary or tertiary consumer and top carnivore when describing animals To find out about the work of some naturalists and animal b ehaviourists
+Biol To describe reproduction in some animals To describe the differences in the life cycles of mammals, amphibians, insects and birds To explain differences in life cycles from animals and plants in different areas or contexts To construct simple food chains for familiar habitats To construct and variety of food chains, identifying producers, predators and prey.
+To use terms such as primary, secondary or tertiary consur ner and top carnivore when describing animals To find out about the work of some naturalists and animal b ehaviourists